pesterhazy/cljs-spa-example/README.md

 ### Webpack doublebundle

 To require NPM dependencies (including, but not limited to, React components) with great reliability, use Webpack to create an auxiliary bundle and include it in the main build via `foreign-libs`.
+For more on the rationale, see [this post](https://github.com/pesterhazy/presumably/blob/master/posts/double-bundle.md) and the [official guide](https://clojurescript.org/guides/webpack).

 ### Use router5

-  The [router5](https://github.com/router5/router5) is a data-centric and framework-agnostic router.
-It supports registering on-activate and on-deactivate hooks to trigger side-effects.
+The [router5](https://github.com/router5/router5) library offers a data-centric and framework-agnostic router object.
+In addition to being built on clean abstractions, it supports registering on-activate and on-deactivate hooks to trigger side-effects.
 A common use case is to load data when you enter a page, or to clean up resources when you leave a page.

 ## Code conventions